 9. Jackson County Courthouse

-If you drive through the town Sylva, you can’t miss the Historic Jackson County Courthouse, which stands high on a hill overlooking the downtown business district.
+If you drive through the town of Sylva, you can’t miss the Historic Jackson County Courthouse, which stands high on a hill overlooking the downtown business district.

 Built by local industrialist C.J.
 Harris in 1913 in the Classical Revival style, the courthouse was added to the U.S. National Register of Historic Places in 1979.